-The Auditor's remuneration of £24,840 (2021: £7,500) for the statutory audit of the Company's financial statements for the current and previous year has been borne and not recharged by another Group undertaking.
+The Auditor's remuneration of £27,076 (2022: £24,840) for the statutory audit of the Company's financial statements for the current and previous year has been borne and not recharged by another Group undertaking.
+No fees in relation to non-audit services were paid to the Company's Auditor in the current or preceding year.

-4. Directors' and employee emoluments
+5. Directors' remuneration